cmusatyalab/coda-doc/man/hoard.1.md

-Hoard distinguishes between **children** of a directory, which are members of the directory, **descendants** which are either children or descendants of childres of the directory.
+Hoard distinguishes between **children** of a directory, which are members of the directory, **descendants** which are either children or descendants of children of the directory.

 Commands may be abbreviated by their first letter.
 Parameters in angle brackets are optional, and have default values if unspecified.
 The